Privacy Policy

 Major storage components include:

-• Amazon DynamoDB — application data (users, organizations, projects, tasks, runs, workflow state, encrypted credential payloads, attachments metadata, feedback, notifications, integrations, etc.).
+• Amazon DynamoDB — application data (users, organizations, projects, tasks, runs, workflow state, encrypted credential payloads, attachments metadata, knowledge metadata, Crew Guidance, feedback, notifications, integrations, etc.).

-• Amazon S3 — object storage for avatars, feedback images, task attachments (original files and optimized text extracts used for AI context), and worker-generated artifacts (e.g. logs and outputs from AI job execution).
+• Amazon S3 — object storage for avatars, feedback images, task attachments (original files and optimized text extracts used for AI context), knowledge library originals, optimized markdown extracts, chunk files, and worker-generated artifacts (e.g. logs and outputs from AI job execution).

 • Amazon Cognito — authentication for end users.